 fbpx

-Hair loss after bariatric surgery is a very common concern that can instigate fear in those considering surgery, and panic for those who are actively experiencing it.
-Thankfully, this issue is transient and can be addressed before and after surgery.
-In this week’s blog post, we are going to explore why hair loss occurs, when it typically resolves, how to prevent it in the first place and then how to treat it appropriately when it begins to occur.
+Hair loss after bariatric surgery is a common concern that can cause fear for those considering surgery and panic for those already experiencing it.
+Fortunately, this issue is usually temporary and can be managed before and after bariatric surgery.
+In this blog post, we will explore why hair loss after bariatric surgery occurs, when it typically resolves, how to prevent it, and how to treat it when it begins to occur.

 Can Bariatric Surgery Cause Hair Loss?

-Yes, weight loss surgery is a big reason why patients notice hair thinning and loss after surgery.
-Patients experience hair loss as a result of a combination of reasons: trauma to the body (surgery), anesthesia effects, and the hormone and sudden nutrient changes that occur before and after surgery.
+Yes, hair loss after bariatric surgery is a frequent issue.
+Patients often notice hair thinning and loss due to several reasons: the trauma of surgery, the effects of anesthesia, and the significant hormonal and nutrient changes that occur before and after surgery.

-In addition, the body is still recovering from being in a caloric deficit due to the liver shrink diet preceding surgery, and the slow progression of bariatric diet stages after surgery.
+High-stress situations, such as rapid weight loss after bariatric surgery, can trigger hair shedding, typically noticeable around 3-4 months post-surgery.
+Additionally, the body is still recovering from a caloric deficit due to the liver shrink diet preceding surgery and the gradual progression of bariatric diet stages post-surgery.

-Hair growth works on a 3 month cycle.
-Therefore, around the 3-4 month mark after surgery, some patients begin noticing more significant thinning and/or shedding of their hair.
+Hair growth works on a three-month cycle.
+Therefore, around the 3-4 month mark after bariatric surgery, some patients begin noticing more significant thinning and shedding of their hair.

 When Does Hair Loss Stop After Bariatric Surgery?

-For most patients, hair loss typically subsides around 6-9 months after surgery.
-This usually aligns with when they can consume high enough calories, protein, and nutrition to support the fresh growth of hair follicles.
+For most patients, hair loss after bariatric surgery typically subsides around 6-9 months after the surgery.
+This usually aligns with when patients can consume enough calories, protein, and nutrients to support the fresh growth of hair follicles.

-If you have had surgery, but are also finding yourself in a significantly stressful season of life (ie: in the middle of a divorce, grieving over the passing of a loved one, suffering from job loss / financial instability), it may take longer for your hair growth to return to normal.
+However, if you have undergone bariatric surgery and are also experiencing significant stress (e.g., divorce, grieving a loss, job loss, financial instability), it may take longer for your hair growth to return to normal.

-While hair thinning and hair lost is unpleasant, intimidating, and a somewhat unavoidable side effect of surgery, it is not usually permanent.
-There are measures you can take before and after surgery to prevent hair thinning/ loss from occurring (or to reduce the degree of hair loss).
+While hair thinning and loss after weight loss surgery can be unpleasant and intimidating, it is not usually permanent.
+There are measures you can take before and after surgery to prevent hair thinning and loss or reduce its severity.

-Hair is composed of protein.
-Therefore, it is extremely important to make sure you are hitting > 60g of protein each day.
-Ideally, 80+ grams of protein from nutrient dense whole foods is what your hair responds best to.
-If you are taking protein supplements, make sure that they are complete sources of protein.
-Be sure to can reach out to your bariatric dietitian for more specific help with this.
+Hair is composed of protein, making it essential to ensure you are consuming more than 60 grams of protein daily.
+Ideally, aim for 80+ grams of protein from nutrient-dense whole foods.
+If you are taking protein supplements, make sure they are complete sources of protein.
+Consult your certified bariatric dietitian for specific guidance.

-If you have had surgery and are not taking vitamins, we recommend you start here for extra support and guidance on how to get back on track with your bariatric vitamin regimen.
+If you have had bariatric surgery and are not taking vitamins, we recommend starting here for extra support and guidance on how to get back on track with your bariatric vitamin regimen.

-• Switching over to a specific biotin-based shampoo and conditioner
+• Switching to a biotin-based shampoo and conditioner.

-To keep hair loss to a minimum, be sure you are meeting all of your nutrient needs.
-This includes eating the right amounts of protein, unsaturated fats, carbohydrates, and multivitamins.
-Without a nutrient dense and healthy diet, your body won’t receive the proper nutrition it needs to create healthy hair.
+To minimize hair loss, ensure you are meeting all your nutrient needs, including the right amounts of protein, unsaturated fats, carbohydrates, and multivitamins.
+Without a nutrient-dense and healthy diet, your body won’t get the proper nutrition it needs to create healthy hair.

-From the food standpoint (assuming you’re on a regular staged bariatric diet), essential fatty acids found in walnuts, flaxseed, and some plant oils can help mitigate hair loss (2 teaspoons per day).
+From a food standpoint, essential fatty acids found in walnuts, flaxseed, and some plant oils can help mitigate hair loss (2 teaspoons per day).

-If your levels of zinc are severely low, you may experience hair loss.
-If zinc supplementation is needed, it is important to simultaneous supplement with copper since zinc intake can cause a copper deficiency.
-Be sure to speak with your surgical team regarding lab work and supplementation and make sure you are collecting a full panel of labs every 6-12 months after surgery (according to your surgical Practice protocols).
+If your zinc levels are severely low, you may experience hair loss after bariatric surgery.
+If zinc supplementation is needed, it is important to simultaneously supplement with copper since zinc intake can cause a copper deficiency.
+Be sure to speak with your surgical team about prior to starting any additional supplementation and make sure you are collecting a full panel of labs every 6-12 months after surgery according to your surgical practice protocols.

-Herbal treatments and vitamins should be used with caution.
-These treatments have not been tested for effectiveness or purity.
+Herbal treatments and vitamins should be used with caution, as their effectiveness or purity is not always tested.
 Side effects of herbal treatments may not be well-documented and could interact with other medications you take.
+Always consult your dietitian and/or bariatric provider before starting, stopping, or changing any medical or vitamin therapy to help with hair loss after bariatric surgery.

 In Summary

-When preparing for surgery, ensure you are in a strong habit of including vitamins and 80g of protein into your diet each day.
-After surgery, consistency in taking your appropriate bariatric vitamin regimen, >80g of protein each day (ideally from nutrient dense foods), and finding ways to mitigate daily stress, are the best ways to encourage return of hair growth.
+When preparing for bariatric surgery, ensure you are in the habit of including vitamins and 80 grams of protein in your diet each day.
+After surgery, consistency in taking your bariatric vitamin regimen, consuming more than 80 grams of protein daily (ideally from nutrient-dense foods), and finding ways to mitigate daily stress are the best ways to encourage the return of hair growth and minimize hair loss after bariatric surgery.

 Struggling With Your Protein Intake?